vipickering/vincentp/_posts/2013-10-18-fingerprint.md

 As the thought expanded in my mind, I realised this is something that could go further, *much, much further*.

-> When a user enters data in to your website or app they are feeding you information unique to their account, it's creating a digital legacy unique to them, so why not begin to shape the interface around that input?
+> When a user enters data in to your site or app they are feeding you information unique to their account, it's creating a digital legacy unique to them, so why not begin to shape the interface around that input?

 ## Leaving Your Mark